typescene/typescene.github.io/docs/ref/ManagedReference.md

 ---

 ### Managed objects
 This class is part of a group of _managed object_ classes.
-See [Working with managed objects](/docs/guides/managed-objects) for details.
+See [Understanding components](/docs/guides/components) for details.

 #### See also {#see_also}
 [`ManagedList`](./ManagedList), [`ManagedMap`](./ManagedMap), [`ManagedObject`](./ManagedObject).

 ## ![](/assets/icons/spec-class.svg)class ManagedReference {#ManagedReference}
 {:.spec}

 Independent reference to a managed object, list, map, or other managed reference.

+This class can be used to _encapsulate_ references to managed objects, not as a property of another managed object but as a reference on its own.

 ### Constructor
 ```typescript